Available to watch as part of Spit That Out 2021 until Tues 31 Aug.

-Cotton is a plant with connotations that far surpass it’s delicate white flowers, bringing to mind issues of enforced labour, of exploitation and of colonialism.
-Yet the very crop for which creole women were forced into labour, offered a form of herbal resistance: cotton root bark could be used as birth control.
-Herbal knowledge carefully gathered and held, was used amongst the women to defy a lineage of servitude.
-Beneath the inherent violence of the slave economic system, we find quiet resistance and moments of deep, loving rebellion.
-If I could name you myself (I would hold you forever) is in memoriam of this legacy.
+Cotton is a plant with connotations that far surpass its delicate white flowers, bringing to mind issues of enforced labour, of exploitation and of colonialism.
+Yet the very crop for which creole women were forced into labour offered a form of herbal resistance: cotton root bark could be used as birth control.
+Herbal knowledge, carefully gathered and held, was used amongst the women to defy a lineage of servitude.
+Beneath the inherent violence of the slave economic system, quiet resistance and moments of deep, loving rebellion exist.
+If I could name you myself (I would hold you forever) is in memoriam of this legacy

 Hope Strickland is a visual anthropologist from Manchester, UK.
 Her forthcoming projects are concerned with an experimental approach to exploring avenues for black agency within audio-visual media.

 Jessica El Mal engages in a multidisciplinary practice through social interaction, critical and historical research, and speculative future imaginaries.
 Often centred around collaboration, co-curation and collective knowledge systems, her projects usually include research, workshops and artwork intended to have a lasting effect.

 A brand new HOME Artist Film commission for Push Festival 2021.